Zeyu-Li/GitHub_index/README.md

 * [ClockworkFinished](https://github.com/Zeyu-Li/ClockworkFinished) - the finished built version of [Clockwork](https://github.com/Zeyu-Li/Clockwork)
 * [quick_algorithm](https://github.com/Zeyu-Li/quick_algorithm) - a collections of algorithms and/or formula
 * [3D_print_doggy_chain_template](https://github.com/Zeyu-Li/3D_print_doggy_chain_template) - A doggy chain or tag template made in Fusion 360 (with template download) (can be 3D printed)
+* [shortcut_VUr](https://github.com/Zeyu-Li/shortcut_VUr) - A Blender addon that captures and displays keyboard and mouse inputs on screen

 #### Automation Scripts